Layout Editor

 Managing Pages

-Section titled “Managing Pages”Tap back or the Pages button on the bottom nav bar.
+Section titled “Managing Pages”Tap back to return to the Pages tab.
 From here you can:

 - Add pages — Tap “Add Page” to create a new one